dubas-pro/documentation/docs/extensions/paypal/products.md

 # Paypal Products
 ![Paypal Products](../../images/paypal-products.png "Paypal Products")

-Plans Paypal Products, Paypal Plans are used in Paypal Subscriptions.
+Paypal Products and Paypal Plans are used in Paypal Subscriptions.
 You can’t create Paypal Plan without Paypal Product, and you can’t create Paypal Subscription without Paypal Plan.

 ## How to create your first Paypal Product?
 1. Go to **Paypal Products** entity.